 By Jessica Schembri

-There are many things you can do to shift your energy in the morning, one of those things is to start a morning ritual.
-Once you stop negotiating with yourself and start showing up for yourself you are telling the universe, ‘I’ve got this’ and ‘You can give me more’, because the universe only gives you more of what you can handle.
+Yep, that’s right, there are many things you can do to shift your energy in the morning, and one of those things is to start a morning ritual.

 So if you are waking up after fourth or fifth snooze of the alarm, feeling tired AF with no vision and purpose, you are telling the universe that you don’t give a sh*t, that your standards are low and that you can’t get out of your own way.
 The universe will not deliver abundance to someone who has a mindset like this!